rahul-p-007/Practice_problem/Aggersive Cows/explain.md

 0 <= stalls[i] <= 10^9

+## Logic:

+We need to define a isPossible() function that checks if a distance x is possible between each of the cows.
+We can use a greedy approach here by placing cows at the leftmost possible stalls such that they are at least x distance away from the last-placed cow.

+We need to sort the given array/list so once we have our sorted array to do the greedy task then we can apply the Binary Search algorithm on the sorted input, and use our function isPossible( ) to find the largest distance possible.

 # Explain

 **Step- 1** First, the isPossible() function is defined as a private member function of the Solution class.
 This function takes in three arguments: a reference to a vector of integers stalls, an integer k representing the number of cows to be placed, and an integer mid representing the minimum distance between any two cows.